What is burrata?

 Making burrata from scratch generally takes more effort than making solid cheese since you are essentially making two cheeses, mozzarella and stracciatella.
 This process requires specific ingredients and temperatures to achieve the proper consistencies and textures, which can take up to 2 days.

-The easier way to make burrata is to buy some pre-made ingredients and to follow this recipe.
+The easiest way to make burrata is to buy some pre-made ingredients and to follow this recipe.

 - 2 8-ounce balls of fresh mozzarella